-The Diskin Wireless Bluetooth are decent-sounding, stable headphones.
-They won't fall off your head even while running or working out and they're relatively quiet to the people around you because of their low leakage.
+The Diskin DH3 are decent-sounding, stable headphones.
+They won't fall off your head even while running or working out, and they're relatively quiet to the people around you because of their low leakage.
 Unfortunately, they're uncomfortably tight and poorly block ambient noise with their weak active noise cancellation.
-They also have an inconsistent and poor battery performance which may be a deal breaker for most.
+They also have inconsistent and poor battery performance, which may be a deal-breaker for most.

-The Diskin Wireless Bluetooth headphones look very similar to the Bohm B-66.
-They have the same design and circular ear cups as well as the same black and silver color scheme.
+The Diskin DH3 look very similar to the BÖHM B-66 Wireless.
+They have the same design and circular ear cups, as well as the same black and silver color scheme.
 The subtle difference between the two headphones is only with the brand logo on the back of the ear cups.
-They look stylish and are sleek enough to be eye catching in public but are hard to distinguish from The B-66 at a distance.
+They look stylish and are sleek enough to be eye-catching in public, but are hard to distinguish from the BÖHM at a distance.

-The Diskin wireless Bluetooth, like the Bohm b-66, are not comfortable headphones.
-They apply too much pressure on the ears, to maintain their stable fit but gets uncomfortable quickly and can cause soreness during long listening sessions.
-The padding on the headband and ear cups are decent, but these headphones feel too tight and are even more, uncomfortable for larger heads.
+The Diskin DH3, like the BÖHM B-66 Wireless, aren't comfortable headphones.
+They apply too much pressure on the ears to maintain their stable fit, quickly get uncomfortable, and can cause soreness during long listening sessions.
+The padding on the headband and ear cups are decent, but these headphones feel too tight and are even more uncomfortable for larger heads.

-Button layout and functionality are above average for these headphones.
-The buttons deliver a good tactile feedback, call/music, track-skipping, and volume controls.
-However, the buttons often have dual functionalities that are not intuitive and may take some time to get used to.
+Button layout and functionality are above average.
+The buttons deliver good tactile feedback, call/music, track-skipping, and volume controls.
+However, the buttons often have dual functionalities that aren't intuitive and may take some time to get used to.

-The Diskin like the Bohm B-66 are mid-sized on-ear headphones that do not take up much space in a backpack or handbag.
-The earcups also lay flat for easier storage and transportation.
-Unfortunately, they do not fold up into a compact format, which means they won't fit in a pocket, even larger jacket pockets.
-They also do not come with a case which is dissapointing.
+The Diskin DH3 are mid-sized on-ear headphones that don't take up much space in a backpack or handbag.
+The ear cups also lay flat for easier storage and transportation.
+Unfortunately, they don't fold up into a compact format, which means they won't fit in a pocket, even larger jacket pockets.
+They also don't come with a case, which is disappointing.

-These headphones like the Bohm B-66, are quite stable on the head.
+These headphones are quite stable on the head.
 They apply a lot of pressure on the ears, which prevents them from slipping off even during mild physical activities.
-They have no problem maintaining a stable fit during casual listening sessions and have a wireless design, free of cables that can get hooked on something and pull the headphones off your head.
+They have no problem maintaining a stable fit during casual listening sessions and have a wireless design, free of cables that can get hooked on something and pull them off your head.

-The Diskin like the B-66 have a poor battery performance.
+The Diskin DH3 have poor battery performance.
 They take long to charge, and can't stream audio at the same time.
-This coupled with the lack of an auto-off feature, makes them not ideal for prolonged use.
+This, coupled with the lack of an auto-off feature, makes them not ideal for prolonged use.

 No compatible app.